Astraxx04/Organ_Procurement_Network/README.md

 A web application that aids hospitals in organ transplantation.

 Hospitals will be able to request for a required organ and the hospitals with the required organ will be displayed according to their distance.
-Surplus organs in a hospital can also be updated in the database.
+Surplus organs in a hospital can also be updated in the database. **Dijkstra's** algorithm is used to sort the distances from the selected hospital.
 ## Tech Stack

 **Front End:** HTML, CSS, JavaScript